qzhang503/proteoQ/vignettes/README.md

 were each split and labeled with 10-plex TMT at equal sample sizes and repeated on a different day.
 This results in a total of 60 samples labeled under six 10-plex TMT experiments.
-The samples under each 10-plex TMT were fractionated by off-line Hp-RP chromatography, followed by `LC/MS` analysis.
+The samples under each 10-plex TMT were fractionated by off-line Hp-RP chromatography(2011), followed by `LC/MS` analysis.
 The raw PSM results from Mascot searches are stored in a companion R package, `proteoQDA` and are accessbile through the following installation:

 ``` r
 devtools::install_github("qzhang503/proteoQDA")